virt-s1/rhel-edge/README.md

 ## Configuration

-You can set these environment variables to configure to run test
+You can set these environment variables to run test

     TEST_OS            The OS to run the tests in.
 Currently supported values:
                            "rhel-8-3"